FEU News

 About Us

-The NUJ, The Writers’ Guild, Equity and the Musicians’ Union have joined forces to help freelance members develop the key business skills needed to support career progress.
+Equity, the Musicians' Union, The National Union of Journalists and The Writers' Guild of Great Britain have joined forces to help freelance members develop the key business skills needed to support career progress.

 A brief summary about each of the unions involved in this project follows.
 Find out more by following the links.